New York Times hires writer to cover 'consequences of technology,' fires her for tweets hours later

 But Twitter users quickly cried foul over a host of online posts they uncovered by Norton, including one in which she acknowledged she was “friends with various neo-nazis” even though she “never agreed with them.”

 In other posts, Norton either used vulgar terms herself, or retweeted others doing so.
-Norton's account once retweeted a post that was derogatory to African-Americans.
+Norton's account once retweeted a word that was derogatory to African-Americans.

 "I wish there had been a way, but ultimately, they need to feel safe with how the net will react to their opinion writers."